 You can choose targets like these to reflect your strategic goals.
 They can also help you identify where your marketing is - and isn't - working; for example, if you're getting lots of enquiries that don’t convert to sales.

 Your day-to-day business marketing activities are likely to focus on communicating with existing and potential customers.
 Your marketing plan should set out when and how you will do this.

 Start building a schedule by identifying key times of the year - for example, when business customers plan the next year's budget, or seasonal purchasing peaks (such as Christmas).
 Time your marketing campaigns to fit with these dates and look for other opportunities, such as trade exhibitions, that you can take advantage of.

 If there are significant gaps in your marketing schedule, fill them out with cost-effective activities to help maintain customer awareness.
 You might send out a newsletter, for example.

 If you rely heavily on a fairly small number of important customers, consider developing individual account management plans for them.
 Rather than mailshots and other forms of general marketing communications, key accounts merit regular phone calls, meetings, business entertainment, and so on.

 You might also want to strengthen your marketing capabilities.
 Note in your marketing plan whether you intend to give staff sales training or introduce new customer relationship management (CRM) technology.
 Maybe you need to introduce more efficient systems or measure customer satisfaction.
-Including activities like these in your marketing plan helps ensure that they are identified as priorities and that you dedicate time and money to them.
+Including activities like these in your marketing plan helps ensure they're identified as priorities and that you dedicate time and money to them.